orbitalflower/orbitalflower.github.io/_posts/2017-08-02-star-trek-trivia.md

   made Quark an official Ferengi ambassador.
-- Janeway, the holographic Doctor, Admiral Seven of Nine and the borg Hugh strike an alliance with the Borg to stop the Pah-wraiths from destroying the universe by going back in time with the Guardian of Forever to destroy Bajor.
+- Janeway, the holographic Doctor, Admiral Seven of Nine and the borg Hugh strike an alliance with the Borg to stop the Pah-wraiths from destroying the universe, by going back in time with the Guardian of Forever to destroy Bajor.
 They fail, but Sisko resets the timeline.
 - The holographic Doctor accepts a commission in Starfleet with the rank of Lieutenant Commander.
 - Kes fights B'Elanna Torres in a round of Anbo-Jutsu.